natalieagus/50002/docs/FPGA/fpga_2.md

 * When the system starts, it will  add `2` to `INIT` value at each clock cycle.
 * If we connect each bit of  `CLout` to an LED, then  the output sequence we should observe (changing at each CLK cycle) is: `2, 4, 6, 8, ...` (in binary, of course).

-## `DFF` in Lucid
+## `dff` in Lucid

+A DFF serves as a fundamental unit of memory and is commonly utilized to interface between segments of combinational logic, thereby enabling the creation of sequential logic devices.
+In Verilog, this is equivalent to the `reg` type.
+It captures the value of its input at the moment of a clock edge (usually the rising edge) and stores that value.
+The `dff` in Lucid has four ports: clk, rst, d (input), and q (output).

+{:.note-title}
+> `reg` in Verilog
+>
+> The `reg` type is used to model data storage elements that hold binary values (0 or 1) and are typically used within procedural blocks (such as initial or always blocks) to hold temporary values and implement storage elements like flip-flops or latches.

 We already have the 8-bit ripple-carry adder module ready from our previous chapter, but not the D Flip-Flop.
-Fortunately, Lucid has a built in D Flip-Flop + additional `reset` mux built into it that you can use by **declaring** each unit with the keyword `dff` **before the always block.**
+Fortunately, Lucid's built in `dff` + additional `reset` mux built into it that you can use by **declaring** each unit with the keyword `dff` **before the always block.**

 **Create** a new module and name it `seq_plus_two.luc`.
 This time round, we accept input `clk` and `rst` signal as per the default `.luc` script.
 These two signals are fed by the hardware, where `clk` is typically the onboard clock, and `rst` signal is `1` when the `reset` button on Alchitry Au (not Alchitry Io!) is pressed.